ArnsboMedia/voicearchive_client/README.md

 ## Usage

-Run `irb` to play around with the Gem:
+`scripts/server` will start an `irb` console, to play around with the Gem:

 ```shell
 $ scripts/server